storyblok/silex-boilerplate/README.md

   Our [client library](https://github.com/storyblok/php-client) directly adds a file cache (you can change this setting as well) for every storyblok request you do - this folder is the place where we save the cached results.

-## You want to know more about storyblok?
+## You want to know more about Storyblok?

 - [Prologue - Introduction](https://www.storyblok.com/docs/Prologue/Introduction)
 - [Terminology - Introduction](https://www.storyblok.com/docs/terminology/introduction)